Skip to main content

 menu Models > Merging > tab Merging

 1. Execute the task Execute merge session to perform the actual merge.

 Or: execute the task Schedule execute merge session Schedule.
 This can be useful, for example, if you want to merge outside working hours.
+Once the scheduled merge session is executed, you can find the result in the tab Execute merge session log.

 After the merge, the target branch is updated according to the conflict resolution you selected.